Shock and awe: Criticism of execution

 According to The Guardian correspondent Brian Whitaker in 2003, "To some in the Arab and Muslim countries, Shock and Awe is terrorism by another name; to others, a crime that compares unfavourably with September 11."
 Anti-war protesters in 2003 also claimed that "the shock and awe pummeling of Baghdad [was] a kind of terrorism."

 Casualties

-A dossier released by Iraq Body Count, a project of the U.K. non-governmental non-violent and disarmament organization Oxford Research Group, attributed approximately 6,616 civilian deaths to the actions of U.S.-led forces during the "invasion phase", including the shock-and-awe bombing campaign on Baghdad.
+A dossier released by Iraq Body Count, a project of the U.K. non-governmental non-violent and disarmament organization Oxford Research Group, attributed approximately 6,616 civilian deaths to the actions of U.S.-led forces during the "invasion phase", including the shock-and-awe bombing campaign on Baghdad and other Iraqi cities.

 These findings were disputed by both the U.S. military and the Iraqi government.
 Lieutenant Colonel Steve Boylan, the spokesman for the U.S. military in Baghdad, stated, "I don't know how they are doing their methodology and can't talk to how they calculate their numbers," as well as "we do everything we can to avoid civilian casualties in all of our operations."
 Trivedi stated, "Civilian casualties did occur, but the strikes, for the most part, were surgical."

+2026 Iran war

+The opening of the 2026 Iran war, or Operation Epic Fury, reportedly dwarfed earlier examples of "shock and awe".
+According to the United States Central Command (CENTCOM), the first day alone was nearly double the scale of the United States' 2003 bombardment of Iraq.
+Within four days American forces had struck nearly 2,000 targets.
+Israel's air campaign has also been extremely intense.
+The Israel Defense Forces claimed roughly 1,000 targets hit each day.
+Among the targets were 17 ships, including an Iranian submarine.